-- The business is located within the boundaries of the community the applicant serves - The business is located within a traditional downtown, historic neighborhood commercial corridor, or area planned and zoned for concentrated commercial development that contributes to a dense mixed-use area with multi-story elements - The business sells products and/or services face to face AND has a physical location within a traditional downtown, historic neighborhood commercial corridor, or area planned and zoned for concentrated commercial development (Ex.
+- •The business is located within the boundaries of the community the applicant serves - The business is located within a traditional downtown, historic neighborhood commercial corridor, or area planned and zoned for concentrated commercial development that contributes to a dense mixed-use area with multi-story elements - •The business sells products and/or services face to face AND has a physical location within a traditional downtown, historic neighborhood commercial corridor, or area planned and zoned for concentrated commercial development (Ex.
 The business has a storefront location downtown) - The business will have, or intends to have, control over the site for which they are applying prior to Match on Main application.
-Please note: changes in the proposed business location after grant selection may result in grant being forfeited. - The business may be operating as a for profit or non-profit - The business is headquartered in Michigan
+Please note: changes in the proposed business location after grant selection may result in grant being forfeited. - •The business may be operating as a for profit or non-profit - The business is headquartered in Michigan

-Ineligible businesses: Franchises (including independent contractor agreements), businesses located in strip malls (unless located in an area zoned and approved for future concentrated mixed-use development), "big box" retailers, businesses whose primary sales come from marijuana, CBD, or tobacco, and/or any other businesses deemed ineligible by the MEDC.
-In addition, the business must not have previously received or been approved to receive support from the MEDC Match on Main Grant Program.
+Ineligible businesses: franchises (including independent contractor agreements), businesses located in strip malls (unless located in an area zoned and approved for future concentrated mixed-use development), "big box" retailers, businesses whose primary sales come from marijuana, CBD, or tobacco, and/or any other businesses deemed ineligible by the MEDC.
+In addition, the business must not have received or been approved to receive support from the MEDC Match on Main Grant Program within the last 36 months.
 A business WILL NOT BE EXCLUDED if they have been awarded a MEDC Match on Main COVID19 Response Program Grant or any other MEDC or MSF COVID19 programs.

 What are the eligible expenses which may be reimbursed with grant funding from Match on Main?

-A business interested in working with their local community to apply for a Match on Main grant must have a project identified.
-Awardees will be granted up to \$25,000 to reimburse project activities occurring at a permanent commercial space.
-Expenses incurred must be paid by the business to an independent third party.
-A comprehensive list of eligible expenses can be found below:
+A business interested in working with their local community to apply for a Match on Main grant must have a project and scope identified.
+Grant funds will be awarded up to \$25,000 to reimburse project activities occurring at a permanent commercial space, that fit within the following eligible expenses, which must be paid by the business to an independent third party:

 - Expenses for technical assistance items for design and layout of interior or exterior space, such as conceptual renderings of the interior or exterior floor plan, merchandise layout, other interior or exterior design concepts, and construction drawings, plans or specifications for interior or exterior space activation. - Expenses for interior building renovation items, including rehabilitation of floors, walls, ceiling, rooms, electrical improvements, lighting and lighting fixtures, furniture and display renovations, installation of permanent kitchen or other equipment, and/or fire suppression or other code compliance items. - Expenses for permanent or semi-permanent activation of an outdoor space, including a dining area, beer garden, or other place-based outdoor activation deemed acceptable by the MEDC.
-Exterior signage, doors and windows may be permitted as an eligible expense if part of a larger outdoor space activation project. - Expenses for general marketing, technology to assist in connecting with customers (example: website upgrades or e-Commerce integration), operational changes (example: shifting from dine in to carry out), the purchase of a point-of-sale system, or inventory expenses for retail goods.
+Exterior signage, doors and windows may be permitted as an eligible expense if part of a larger outdoor space activation project. - Expenses for permanent or semi-permanent business infrastructure related to COVID-19 recovery efforts such as items that promote the health and safety of employees and customers (examples include plexiglas barriers, curbside service windows, etc.). - Expenses for general marketing, technology to assist in connecting with customers (example: website upgrades or e-Commerce integration), operational changes (example: shifting from dine in to carry out), the purchase of a point-of-sale system, or inventory expenses for retail goods.